Work (Rihanna song): Composition and lyrical interpretation

 "Work" is a dancehall, reggae-pop and R&B song, with a length of three minutes and thirty-nine seconds.
 Hugh McIntyre of Forbes described the song as "quite" urban and mixes hip hop influences with "island vibes".
 Zach Frydenlund of Complex wrote that the song "is slower and very rhythmic with Rihanna showing off her vocal skills over the crafty production."
-The song is written in the key of C# Dorian (same key signature as G minor) in common time with a tempo of 92 beats per minute.
+The song is in the C Dorian mode (written using the same key signature as G minor) in common time with a tempo of 92 beats per minute.
 The vocals in the song span from F3 to E♭5.
 Alexa Camp of Slant Magazine called it "an understated midtempo jam in the vein of Janet Jackson's recent 'No Sleeep', with a percolating beat, sinuous synth lines, and vocal samples stretched and pulled in a way that recalls Jimmy Jam and Terry Lewis's masterful production work on Janet's 1997 album The Velvet Rope."
 The Guardian's Harriet Gibsone wrote: "The glossy, modernist 'Work' skewers elements of dub and dancehall: her voice is at times Auto-Tuned, and a distant sample of what sounds a little like Grace Jones's "My Jamaican Guy" haunts its empty spaces."

 Rolling Stone's Daniel Kreps wrote the song contains "a tropical house vibe".
 In contrary, Taj Ran from Billboard wrote the song "isn't part of a new genre that many in the mainstream media are calling 'tropical house.'
 Anti's lead single is undeniably drenched in dancehall, a genre with deep roots in Jamaica's club scene that spun off from reggae in the 1970s."
 According to The Atlantic's Spencer Kornhaber, the single has "strangely unfinished quality" that features its verses, choruses and bridge fade into themselves, "forgoing soft-to-loud explosions or exciting rhythmic changes".
 He also noted that, Boi-1da also tries to create "escalation" in the song by adding additional drums for the second chorus, flutes, autotuned harmonies and back-off piano.
 The New York Times' Jon Caramanica noted Rihanna at times "barely even relies on words, truncating her syllables past patois to something far less exact."
 Lyrically, "Work" is "about working for a paycheck no matter what else is going on in your life."
 Additionally, it focuses on "a fragile relationship" that can be seen in the lines, "If I get another chance to, I would never, oh never, neglect you," which Rihanna sings.